Springe zum Inhalt

 Methodology

-The project will deal with EU civil and criminal law matters relevant for the judicial work of court staff and bailiffs as well as digitalisation.
-To better accommodate the various training needs of the target groups, reflecting different levels of prior knowledge and experience in applying EU instruments, the legal seminars will be offered at both basic and advanced level.
-Some activities will offer legal English language training parallel to legal training thus enhancing the linguistic skills of court staff and bailiffs in legal areas with added practical value.
-To make the activities more accessible and inclusive, they will be offered in various formats (face-to-face, hybrid, online).
+The project dealt with EU civil and criminal law matters relevant for the judicial work of court staff and bailiffs as well as digitalisation.
+To better accommodate the various training needs of the target groups, reflecting different levels of prior knowledge and experience in applying EU instruments, the legal seminars were offered at both basic and advanced level.
+Some activities offered legal English language training parallel to legal training thus enhancing the linguistic skills of court staff and bailiffs in legal areas with added practical value.
+To make the activities more accessible and inclusive, they were offered in various formats (face-to-face, hybrid, online).

 EU civil law